A LITTLE BEAR WILL MAKE A BIG SPLASH.

 2014-U.K.-France.
 95 min.
 Color.
 Widescreen.
 Written and directed by Paul King.
 Books: Michael Bond.
 Cast: Hugh Bonneville (Henry Brown), Sally Hawkins (Mary Brown), Nicole Kidman (Millicent Clyde), Julie Walters, Jim Broadbent, Peter Capaldi.
 Voices of Ben Whishaw, Imelda Staunton, Michael Gambon.

 Trivia: Colin Firth was originally hired to do Paddington’s voice.
 Bond has a cameo.
-Followed by Paddington 2 (2017).
+Followed by two sequels, starting with Paddington 2 (2017).

 Last word: “One was Charlie Chaplin’s The Kid.
 What attracted me to Paddington, comedically, is the clown side of him, the silent comedian side, and what I really love about Chaplin is how those films – especially The Kid but also City Lights and Gold Rush – have enormous heart as well as great laughs.
 Paddington is such a lovable figure and there’s something so profound in that image of him alone at the railway station, sitting on a suitcase with ‘Please look after this bear.
 Thank you’ on a luggage label.”
 (King on his inspirations, Indiewire)